 The School will react firmly and promptly where bullying is identified.
-There is a range of follow-up steps available to the staff depending on the perceived seriousness of the situation.
+There is a range of follow-up steps available to the staff depending on the situation.
 Some of these steps include:-

-- Discussion with staff and pupil.
+- Discussion with staff and pupil(s).

-- Withdrawal of privileges.

-- Referral to senior staff.
+- Imposition of sanctions and referral to senior staff.

-- Letter home to parents.
+- Communication with parents.

+- All incidents are recorded on CPOMS.